hpcaitech/ColossalAI/examples/images/diffusion/README.md

 This project is in rapid development.

 - [X] Train a stable diffusion model v1/v2 from scatch
-- [X] finetune a pretrained Stable diffusion v1 model
+- [X] Finetune a pretrained Stable diffusion v1 model
 - [X] Inference a pretrained model using PyTorch
-- [ ] finetune a pretrained Stable diffusion v2 model
+- [ ] Finetune a pretrained Stable diffusion v2 model
 - [ ] Inference a pretrained model using TensoRT

 ## Installation